AdrianRiesco/Masters-Thesis-on-Big-Data/README.md

 # Extraction, transformation, loading and visualization of combined Twitter and Spotify data in a scalable architecture
 ## Master's Degree in Business Intelligence and Big Data in Secure Environments
 This project corresponds to the Master's Thesis in Big Data and uses the social network **Twitter** to obtain information about the latest music listened to by users (by searching the #NowPlaying hashtag) and then query the track and artist data involved that **Spotify**, a music-as-a-service based platform, has.
-The entire process is managed using recognized tools within the field of Big Data.
+The entire process is managed using widely recognized tools within the field of Big Data.

 The project can be downloaded and executed locally or accessed via [Data Engineer Project](http://adrianriesco.com:8000).